wlads/reefpoints/source/posts/2014-05-09-building-an-ember-app-with-rails-part-3.md

 end
 ```

-Finally we need to generate a serializer `rails g serializer speaker`
+Finally we need to generate a serializer `rails g serializer speaker`.

 Add `name` to the list of attributes to serialize